Design map-based visualizations

 Merge ZIP Code geometries

-1. Open the Geoprocessing pane.
+1. Open the Geoprocessing pane and click the Back button.

 Build Balanced Zones tool in the search results

-3. For Input Features, choose the HBLL_by_zip_2020 layer.
+3. For Input Features, choose HBLL_by_zip_2020.

 4. For Output Features, type HBLL_2020_Zones.